adammgourley/Youtube-to-Spotify/README.md

 ## Getting Started

 #### First things first...
-- Set your Youtube playlist to "Unlisted" or "Public."
+- Set your Youtube playlist's privacy to "Unlisted" or "Public."
 The script will fail otherwise.

 #### Install (or upgrade) required dependencies
     $ pip3 install google-api-python-client